LoganPost/Othello/README.md

   - Text boxes to a lot less, but they hold the text rendering surface and the location rectangle in one more convenient place, rather than having separate `text_surf` and `text_rect` objects.
 Also, the `changeText` method is particularly helpful, because this would otherwise require constructing brand new objects from scratch
+### BOARD_CLASS
+ This file contains only the `Board` class and a function which constructs a Board.
+A board object holds the game state (or hypothetical game states) at any time.
+It is represented as a list of lists:
+ - The Board itself is constructed as a list of rows.
+ - Each row is a list of ints indicated a friendly(1), enemy(-1), or no(0) tile The logic and rules of the game occur via the functions of this class.
+These functions only work from the perspective of whoever's turn it currently is.
+Thus, a value (1) must **always** mean friendly.
+For example, the `legalMoves` function tells you all of the moves for whomever is currently playing, and by inverting the board, we can can get all of the moves for the other person.

+This board can be copied, reversed, and mutated according to game rules.
+As a result, board copies are stored in memory for the purpose of undoing moves, hypothetical boards are used by robots to assess possible moves and make predictions.
+### BOT_CLASS
+This file contains only the `Bot` class.
+Robot objects hold information about their decision making parameters/priorities.
+The class functions dictate the decision making process for choosing a move on a given `Board`, according to these parameters.
+The default strategy is to assign a utility to a given board state based which spaces I control versus which spaces the opponent controls.
+By assuming the opponent also assesses the board this way, we can predict their best move and give the opponent the worst set of options.
+Parameters include:
+- Whether to prefer corner and edge spaces, and what score multiplier to assign to those spaces
+- Whether the bot will skip repeatedly before eventually giving up and making a move (Patience)
+- A special parameter to _turn off_ the bot's brain and choose a legal move at random
+- How deeply to think, i.e. how far ahead to look in the game when considering the opponent's movement opportunities (`depth=0` is just counting tiles on the board)
+The tought process of the robot includes:
+- Simply counting the tiles on the board, and using score multipliers to assess a `pureutility` of the board
+- Finding the _long term_ utility of a move by assuming the opponent will make the best move
+  - This is recursive, because the bot assumes that the opponent will assume that they will make the best move.
+This layered assumption goes down as deep as the `depth` parameter, when eventually all possible paths are explored for the next `depth` moves.
+- Finally, by knowing long term utilities of the board after each possible move, choose the move with the best long term utility, given a board setup
+#### VECTOR_CLASS
+This only contains the `Vector` class.
+It allows for slightly nicer manipulations of coordinates, with the functionality of adding and scaling points.
+It is not all necessary for this project.
+#### SETTINGS
+This file holds a tuple of the in-game settings from the **Settings** page.
+This way, you can close and reopen the game without the settings resetting every time.